 - Thyme essential oil

-- Soap mold, in any form you desire except aluminum
+- Soap mold in any form you desire.
+However, don’t use aluminum.

 - Hand whisk

 - Bowl for mixing and heating

 - Long-handled mixing spoon

 The steps ensure safety and quality.
 So, follow this recipe carefully.